iotux/energy-price-fetcher/README.md

 ### Currency helpers

 - `createCurrencyRateProvider(options)` returns an async `(code) => rate` function and is exported for custom use.
 By default the fetcher shares a single provider hitting the ECB daily feed; pass `currencyFetcherOptions` or your own `getCurrencyRate` to customise caching behaviour.
+- `fetchCurrencies(options)` downloads and parses the ECB daily XML feed and returns the structured payload used by the rate provider (including `rates`, `date`, and metadata).

 ## Notes on data sources